 Europeans put Americans to shame when it comes to holiday cheer and decor.
 The light displays, mulled wine, themed sweets, Christmas markets, and shop decorations make for a memorable holiday experience.

-So, what are the best destinations in Europe for Christmas?
+So, what are the best places in Europe for Christmas?
 You'll soon learn there are enough charming towns to fill the next ten years of holidays.

 Enough with the preamble.
 Let's dive into my Christmas in Europe itinerary for London, Paris, and Bruges.